Where to Ski, Snowboard, and Snow Tube Near Pittsburgh This Winter

-Though the 2024 season has been unseasonably warm thus far, you can still hit the slopes this winter.
-And luckily, Pittsburgh has a variety of nearby ski options from full on resorts to hills.
-The ancient hills of this part of Appalachia definitely come in handy for ski-lovers.
+Though Pittsburgh weather is rather finicky, especially in the winter, you can still hit the slopes with a little snow magic.
+Pittsburgh has a variety of nearby skiing, snowboarding, snow tubing, as well as sledding options from full on resorts to simple hills.
+The ancient inclines of this part of Appalachia definitely come in handy for all snow lovers.

 Boyce Park